-startvalues(symethod) allows you to specify one of five starting-value-calculation methods: zero, constantonly, fixedonly, ivloadings, and iv.
+For models with continuous latent variables, startvalues(svmethod) allows you to specify one of five starting-value calculation methods: zero, constantonly, fixedonly, ivloadings, and iv.
 By default, gsem uses ivloadings.
 Evidently, that did not work for you.
 Try the others, starting with iv:

-'''

 . gsem ..., ... startvalues(iv)

-'''